Marja Kallasmaa

 Marja Kallasmaa (born 21 August 1950 in Kehra) is an Estonian linguist.

 In 1975 she graduated from Tartu State University with a degree in Estonian philology.
 Since 1978, she has worked at the Estonian Language Institute.

 Her main field of research has been onomastics.
 She is the leading onomastic in Estonia.
-In 1998 she laid the foundation to the database of Estonian toponyms.
+In 1998 she laid the foundation to the database off Estonian toponyms.
+In late 2025, her H-index is 6.

-She is a member of Mother Tongue Society.
+She is an honorary member of the Mother Tongue Society.